-• When an existing service user is referred to the CRHT Team, it is the responsibility of the CRHT to inform the existing care co-ordinator of their involvement as soon as reasonably possible.
+26.2 When an existing service user is referred to the CRHT Team, it is the responsibility of the CRHT to inform the existing care co-ordinator of their involvement as soon as possible.
 This is most important because the existing care co-ordinator remains responsible for the care co-ordination.
-CRHT Team will construct and implement appropriate care plans in response to the crisis and/or home treatment assessed needs of the service user.
+CRHT Team will construct and implement an appropriate care plan in response to the crisis and/or home treatment assessed needs of the service user and ensure the care co-ordinator is kept updated.

-- It is good practice to ensure the care co-ordinator is involved in the care planning and reviewing whilst the service user is under the care of CRHT.
-This ensures an integrated approach and helps prevent confusion in roles and delayed discharges from CRHT. - CRHT Team must inform the existing care co-ordinator of the service user's discharge from their service, with as much prior warning as possible.
-The care coordinator remains the same unless a CPA review takes place (see section 4.12 - CPA Review).
+- 26.3 It is good practice to ensure the care co-ordinator is involved in the care planning and reviewing whilst the service user is under the care of CRHT.
+This ensures an integrated approach and helps prevent confusion in roles and delayed discharges from CRHT. - 26.4 CRHT Team must inform the existing care co-ordinator of the service user's discharge from their service, with as much prior warning as possible.
+The care co-ordinator remains the same unless a CPA review takes place.